emnify/product-docs/docs/services/network/openvpn.md

 ## IoT device requirements

 Your IoT device doesn't need a private APN, OpenVPN software, or dynamic DNS resolution to use the OpenVPN service.
-Through the emnify SIM, each device will have a [static](/glossary#static-ip) [private IP address](/glossary#private-ip) that you can use to identify and address the device.
+Through the emnify SIM, each device has a [static](/glossary#static-ip) [private IP address](/glossary#private-ip) that you can use to identify and address the device.

 <!--This image is missing: OpenVPN.png -->
 <!-- image caption: OpenVPN System Overview -->